Plain Words – the Documentation and Training People

 - Design considerations and how to refine your navigation process

-- Dos and Don’ts for screen appearance– fonts, colour, background, separators, tables and charts
+- Screen appearance – fonts, colour, background, separators, tables and charts

 - A top-down approach to polishing the words and punctuation